SJO-C/sjo-c.github.io/content/about.md

 date = 2024-09-11T17:06:26+01:00
 draft = false
 +++
-Hi 👋🏼, I am Sam Orman-Chan.
+Hi :wave:, I am Sam Orman-Chan.
 I am currently a Student at the University of Lincoln in the UK, reading a Bachelors' in Computer Science.

 My interests are related to: